 Next, we proceed to demonstrate how the inter-wire coupling gaps out the bulk, and then examine the gapless chiral modes left at the boundary.
 To that end, it is convenient to introduce a set of chiral bosonic fields,

 which can be checked to have the following commutation relation:

 where $\tilde{r},\tilde{r}'=\text{R}/\text{L}=+1/-1$.
-From the Luttinger liquid theory \citep{giamarchi2003, gogolin2004}, it is known that with an appropriate intra-wire back-scattering the Luttinger parameter can be adjusted such that the Hamiltonian of a single wire takes the following form,
+From the Luttinger liquid theory \citep{giamarchi2003, gogolin2004}, it is known that with an appropriate intra-wire forward-scattering the Luttinger parameter can be adjusted such that the Hamiltonian of a single wire takes the following form,

 In this way, the designated chiral bosonic fields are decoupled in each wire.
 (Here $u$ is the speed of sound, which is not essential to our later discussions.)
 Subsequently, the complete Hamiltonian for the coupled wire model is